top1.svg

 info@cadisinternational.org

-The CADIS (Camillian Disaster Service) International Foundation is a legally registered, non-profit humanitarian and development organization of the Order of the Minister of the Infirms (Camillians).
+The CADIS Foundation (Camillian Disaster Service) International is a legally registered, non-profit humanitarian and development organization of the Order of the Ministers of the Sick (Camillians).
+C.F.
+97871950586

 facebook